dwrobel/flatcam/README.md

 7.10.2019

 - fixed an conflict in a signal usage that was triggered by Tool SolderPaste when a new project was created
+- updated Optimal Tool to display both points coordinates that made a distance (and the minimum) not only the middle point (which is still the place where the jump happen)

 6.10.2019